aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 I have a low RMS.
 What should I do?
 -----------------------------------
 Nothing!
 It is not bad to have a low RMS.
-It just means it is a stable night and the difference in the surface between when the surface was last set and now is small.
+It just means it is a stab-itemle night and the difference in the surface between when the surface was last set and now is small.
 Technically, there isn’t a lower limit for OOF surface RMS solutions; though GBO staff haven't seen one below 40 :math:`\mu\mathrm{m}`.
 See below for an example of a "low" RMS of 66 :math:`\mu\mathrm{m}` from an Argus observing run:

 .. image:: images/autoOOF/misc_examples/AGBT21B_065_03_z5_fixedScale.png